awsdocs/aws-java-developer-guide-v2/doc_source/configuration-metrics.rst

 -  Information about the AWS services you call in your API requests, including exceptions returned
 -  The duration for various operations such as Marshalling, Signing, and HTTP requests
--  HTTP client metrics, such as the number of open connections, the number of pending requests, and the name of the HTTP client used.
+-  HTTP client metrics, such as the number of open connections, the number of pending requests, and the name of the HTTP client used

 .. note:: The metrics available vary by HTTP client.